horacioxf/Azure-SIEM/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we performed incident response and applied security controls:

 | Start Time               | Stop Time
 | ------------------------ | -----
 |2024-06-17 22:25:58       | 2024-06-18 22:25:58